 It is a seemingly simple practice: to go out into the landscape and attempt to bring something of it back, be it words, images or memories.
 Something that can be questioned, something that helps to hone our reasons to repeat this practice and, in turn, to ask better questions.

-Small objects that are picked up, handled and pocketed like treasures, an attempt to hold on to something of these places.
-I gather these things and bring them together into a single form that somehow represents a particular place and my time within it.
+These small objects are picked up, handled and pocketed like treasures: an attempt to hold on to something of these places.
+I gather these things and bring them together into a single form that represents a particular place and my time within it.

 (This work originally started as an online project I made for SMBH magazine)